recursion-ninja/creation-kit-model-downloader/README.md

-### Creation Kit model downloader
+## Creation Kit model downloader

 Saves models rendered by the Creation Kit framework as an OBJ file.
-After assets have been loaded by the client browser, local JavaScript runs to connvert the current `three.js`-based WebGL rendering on the current page to an OBJ file (with some filtering).
+After assets have been loaded by the client browser, local JavaScript runs to connvert the current `three.js`-based WebGL rendering on the current page to an OBJ file.

 #### Step 1: